xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/LockupScript.md

 The `LockupScript` object defines a `serde` implicit value that can be used to serialize and deserialize lockup scripts.
 The `serialize` method serializes a lockup script to a ByteString, and the `_deserialize` method deserializes a ByteString to a `Staging[LockupScript]` value.
 The `Staging` class is a wrapper around a lockup script value that is used during deserialization to keep track of the remaining bytes that need to be deserialized.
 The `serde` value uses pattern matching to determine the lockup script type based on the first byte of the serialized value, and then calls the appropriate `_deserialize` method to deserialize the remaining bytes.

-Overall, this code provides a flexible and extensible framework for defining and working with lockup scripts in the Alephium blockchain.
+Overall, this code provides a flexible and extensible framework for defining and working with lockup scripts in the Oxygenium blockchain.
 Developers can use the provided utility functions to create lockup scripts of each type, and can use the `serde` value to serialize and deserialize lockup scripts as needed.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file defines a sealed trait and several case classes that represent different types of lockup scripts used in the Alephium blockchain.
+- This code file defines a sealed trait and several case classes that represent different types of lockup scripts used in the Oxygenium blockchain.

 2. What is the difference between an Asset and a Contract lockup script?
 - An Asset lockup script is used for locking up assets in a transaction output, while a Contract lockup script is used for locking up a contract output.